 Not everyone loves a hipster or tolerates the folks trying too hard to be one.

 In case you didn’t know, Hipsterism originated way back in the 40s when it was truly cool.
 But lab experiments in Williamsburg, Brooklyn succeeded in recreating the virus which quickly spread to the middle class 20 to 30-year-olds (and even older) individuals worldwide.
 In the last 5 to 6 years, cardigans, beards, button-up shirts, and skinny jeans have become part of Dublin’s fabric.
 It seems to me that men are the most enthusiastic hipsters.
 I always associate hipsterism with dudes.
-20 to 40-year-old guys with perfect hair that work in coffee shops.
-In fact, when a barista doesn’t display perfectly sculpted hair and beard plus tweed jacket, I doubt the quality of the coffee.
+20 to 40-year-old guys with perfect hair that work in specialty coffee shops.
+In fact, when a barista doesn’t display perfectly sculpted hair and beard plus a tweed jacket, I doubt the quality of the coffee.

 What are the most hipster parts of Dublin?